 MASTER OF ARTS IN TEACHING SCIENCE (MAT-S) DEGREE

-The MAT-S degree is designed for students with strong undergraduate preparation in the sciences seeking certification to teach biology, chemistry, physics, earth science, or general sciences at the secondary (middle and high school) level.
+Students with strong undergraduate preparation in the sciences seeking certification to teach biology, chemistry, physics, earth science, or general sciences at the secondary (middle and high school) level.

 If you are an in-service teacher looking for a graduate program to improve your practice, please see our MAST program.